akarring/TestThemeMM/_pages/about.md

   - image_path: /assets/images/bio-photo.jpg
     alt: "Ann Karring"
     title: "Hi!
 My name is Ann Karring."
-    excerpt: "Cand.IT, Digital Design, 26 years old and currently working as a research assistant at Aarhus University which I have done since August 2020 as well as working as a middle manager of Aarhus University's [Digital Design Lab](https://ddlab.au.dk/) (DD Lab) since February 2022."
+    excerpt: "Cand.IT, Digital Design, 26 years old and currently working as a research assistant at Aarhus University, which I have done since August 2020 as well as working as a middle manager of Aarhus University's [Digital Design Lab](https://ddlab.au.dk/) (DD Lab) since February 2022."
 #    url: "#test-link"
 #    btn_label: "Read More"
 #    btn_class: "btn--primary"